siddarthaThentu/Solve-TakeHome/README.md

 ### Pre-requisites ✅
 - Add your Spotify client ID & secret to `config.js`
   - Note. **Never add this type of config to version control.
 This would usually come from your build server.**
+  - Hint: If you need to, you can request an OAuth Token https://developer.spotify.com/console/get-new-releases/ with the GET TOKEN button.
+If you do and time allows, describe what you would do if this wasn't an option.

 ### Requirements 📖